 3. Amend Section 197-d.
-Council Review, as follows
+Council Review. as follows

-- b.
-The following decisions filed with the council pursuant to subdivision a of this section, shall be subject to review and action by the council: - (1) any decision of the city planning commission to approve or approve with modifications a matter described in paragraph three of subdivision a of section one hundred ninety seven-c, except where it has been deemed to match the criterion in subdivision g of section sixteen-a pursuant to subdivision b of section one hundred ninety seven-c, a matter described in paragraph [or] eight of subdivision a of section one hundred ninety-seven-c, a disposition of residential real property (as defined in this paragraph) pursuant to paragraph ten of subdivision a of section one hundred ninety-seven-c (except for dispositions to companies that have been organized exclusively to develop housing projects for persons of low income), a plan pursuant to section one hundred ninety-seven-a, or a change in the text of the zoning resolution pursuant to sections two hundred or two hundred one.
+b.
+The following decisions filed with the council pursuant to subdivision a of this section, shall be subject to review and action by the council:

+(1) any decision of the city planning commission to approve or approve with modifications a matter described in paragraph three of subdivision a of section one hundred ninety seven-c. except where it has been deemed to match the criterion in subdivision g of section sixteen-a pursuant to subdivision b of section one hundred ninety seven-c, a matter described in paragraph [or] eight of subdivision a of section one hundred ninety-seven-c, a disposition of residential real property (as defined in this paragraph) pursuant to paragraph ten of subdivision a of section one hundred ninety-seven-c (except for dispositions to companies that have been organized exclusively to develop housing projects for persons of low income), a plan pursuant to sections two hundred or two hundred one.
 For purposes of this section, residential real property shall mean real property improved by structures, whether or not occupied, built for or converted to a use which is primarily residential, but shall not include property subsequently converted to non-residential use;